alexkramse/laravel-translatable-table/README.md

 - **Customizing Locales:** You can dynamically define available locales via the configuration file.
 - **Eloquent Events:** Translations are automatically handled during `create` and `update` events.

+## Notes

+This is the first version of the package.
+The README and code may contain some inaccuracies or incomplete features.
+If you encounter any issues or have suggestions for improvements, please feel free to open an issue or submit a pull request.

 ## Testing